ait-testbed/atb-ansible-ghostagent-linux/README.md

 Ansible role to install ghostserver
 ===================================

-This role installs a [ghosts agent on Linux](https://github.com/cmu-sei/GHOSTS)
+This role installs a [ghosts agent on Linux](https://github.com/cmu-sei/GHOSTS) and optionally starts it as a service on boot.

 Requirements
 ------------